bbepis/XUnity.AutoTranslator/README.md

 ﻿# XUnity Auto Translator

+## Index
+ * Notice
+ * Text Frameworks
+ * Plugin Frameworks
+ * Configuration
+ * Key Mapping
+ * Installation
+ * Translating Mods
+ * Texture Translation
+ * Integrating with Auto Translator

+## Notice
+The latest version (3.0.0) now also supports basic image loading/dumping.
+These are not automatically translated and the feature is disabled by default.
+Please see 'Texture Translation' for further instructions.

 ## Text Frameworks
 This is an auto translation mod that hooks into the unity game engine and attempts to provide translations for the following text frameworks for Unity:
  * UGUI